irmen/prog8/docs/source/targetsystem.rst

 - optional use of memory mapped I/O registers
 - optional use of system ROM routines

-Currently these machines can be selected as a compiler target (via the ``-target`` compiler argument):
+Currently these machines can be selected as a compilation target (via the ``-target`` compiler argument):

 - 'c64': the Commodore 64
 - 'c128': the Commodore 128  (*limited support only for now*)